nbhattacharya08/BharatFD/README.md

 Features that I have Included:
 1. REST APIs to manage the FAQs
 2. WYSIWYG editor support in the admin panel
+3. Mulilingual support using Googletrans
-3. Caching the translations to efficiently return multiple same translations
+4. Caching the translations to efficiently return multiple same translations
-4. Docker Containerization for easy deployment and isolation.
+5. Docker Containerization for easy deployment and isolation.

 So lets seehow we can run this project: